Division of General Surgery

 The Division of General Surgery

-The Division of General Surgery at the University of Virginia currently includes six surgeons with training representing the entire spectrum of surgical experience.
+The Division of General Surgery at the University of Virginia currently includes six full time attending surgeons with training representing the entire spectrum of surgical experience.
 All faculty members have full-time appointments to the University of Virginia with adjunct teaching appointments to the Salem Veterans Administration Hospital in Salem, Virginia.
 All members of the Division actively engage in the academic mission of the Department of Surgery - clinical excellence, teaching and research.
 Members of the Division of General Surgery have won Medical School and University Teaching Awards, received NIH grant support, and have spoken at national and international symposiums on a wide range of topics.
 All members of the Division of General Surgery are either American Board of Surgery diplomates or are Board eligible.
-Dr. Bruce Schirmer is serving as a Director of the American Board of Surgery and several others serve on advisory committees to the Board and to the American College of Surgeons.
+Dr. Bruce Schirmer has served as a Director of the American Board of Surgery and several others serve on advisory committees to the Board and to the American College of Surgeons.
 Several have leadership positions in national surgical societies.

 Section of Laparoscopic Surgery